Return to Tips

 Commercial Interest

-The commercial swordfish industry has a long history, and many nations contribute to the harvesting of swordfish for commercial purposes.
-Swordfish fisheries in the Atlantic Ocean rely mostly on long lines, although the fishery began as a harpooning industry.
-Long lines consist of a main line adorned with thousands of baited hooks, reaching lengths of up to 30 to 70 miles.
-These long lines are supported within the water column by a buoy system.
-Unfortunately long lines are indiscriminate, so by-catches of undersized swordfish and other marine species such as turtles and marlin are common.
+The commercial swordfish industry has a long-standing history, with numerous nations participating in the harvesting of swordfish for commercial purposes.
+In the Atlantic Ocean, swordfish fisheries predominantly utilize long lines, although the industry originally began with harpooning.
+Long lines consist of a main line adorned with thousands of baited hooks, stretching up to 30 to 70 miles in length.
+These lines are supported within the water column by a buoy system.
+Unfortunately, long lines are non-selective, leading to by-catches of undersized swordfish and other marine species such as turtles and marlin.

-In 1948, the world’s commercial swordfish harvest consisted of 7,000 tons of fish, and continued to grow steadily each year.
-The world harvest count in 1970 was up to 37,000 tons of swordfish.
-But that year, reports of high mercury levels in swordfish frightened many consumers, and prompted strict regulation of the sale of these fish by the FDA, causing demand to decline significantly.
-Once the FDA raised the acceptable level of mercury in 1979, and later updated its stance on mercury level enforcement, the fear of contamination subsided and swordfish harvests catapulted to counts in excess of 80,000 tons of fish per year.
-This massive harvesting created immense fishing pressure on the worldwide swordfish populations.
+In 1948, the global commercial swordfish harvest amounted to 7,000 tons, with steady growth observed each year.
+By 1970, the world harvest had increased to 37,000 tons.
+However, that same year, reports of high mercury levels in swordfish raised consumer concerns, prompting the FDA to implement strict regulations on their sale, which significantly reduced demand.
+Once the FDA raised the acceptable level of mercury in 1979 and later revised its stance on mercury level enforcement, fears of contamination diminished, resulting in swordfish harvests surpassing 80,000 tons per year.
+This substantial increase in harvesting exerted immense fishing pressure on worldwide swordfish populations.

 Management and Conservation